TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/In-depth/TheInstallTool/Index.rst

 After the last step of the installation you must verify the image handling settings under the configuration presets for Image Magick and Graphics Magick.
-E.g in Windows you must enter at the left of the button "Find executable in this directory" a path to an Image Magick installation.
+For example in Windows, at the left of the button "Find executable in this directory" you must enter a path to an Image Magick installation.
 Do not use quotes around it.  ::

     C:\Program Files\ImageMagick-7.0.11-Q8